MG-feng/LunarNet/.github/SECURITY.md

 # ============================================================
-# 3. .github/SECURITY.md — Security policy for Q&A
+# 3.Security policy for Q&A
 # ============================================================

 security_md = r'''# Security Policy